serj-andromeda/runners/README.md

 # runners
-Runners via shebang for compiling languages (and some other stuff like SQLs)
+Runners using shebang syntax for compiling languages (and some other stuff like SQLs)